-Let me first say that starting a D/s relationship requires that you are clear with what you want and who you are.
-Whether that's to be a bedroom submissive or a full-time slave (or something in between) if you have some understanding of what that entails you'll have one foot in the door for finding the relationship you want.
-You need to know how to describe who you are to someone else so that you can find the opposite in a Dominant.
-A person looking for a 24/7 long term M/s relationship isn't going to be compatible with you if you are looking for a casual bedroom only D/s with just a little bit of out of the bedroom overlap.
-No matter how much you might be attracted to the person or find ways to be compatible beyond that.
+Starting a D/s relationship requires that you are clear about what you want and who you are.
+You need to know how to describe yourself to someone else to find compatibility in a Dominant.
+Whether to be a bedroom submissive, a full-time slave, or something in between, if you understand what that entails, you'll have one foot in the door to finding the relationship you want.
+A person looking for a 24/7 long-term M/s relationship isn't going to be compatible with you if you are looking for a casual bedroom-only D/s dynamic with just a little bit of out-of-the-bedroom overlap.
+No matter how much you might be attracted to the person or find ways to be compatible beyond that, the difference in foundational definitions will make a successful power exchange impractical.
 So knowing what you need in power exchange and clearing the board of incompatible options is imperative for your success.

 What Does a D/s Relationship Look Like?

-For the most part, a D/s relationship is going to look like any other relationship from the outside.
-I'd have to say, being in a power exchange relationship for over a decade now, that we've never received weird looks when out in public and it's not obvious that he's in charge just by looking at us.
-But for those people in the know, it's quite clear how our relationship works.
-If you are new to power exchange you might not even catch these small details and that's okay because your relationship may look nothing like KnyghtMare's and mine.
-But, hey, if you had to pick out the little things that identify us as a power exchange relationship, what might those be?
+I’ve been in a power exchange relationship for almost two decades, and we've never received weird looks when out in public unless we were just a little too heavy with the public displays of affection, and it's not apparent that he's in charge just by looking at us.
+But it's quite clear how our relationship works for those in the know.
+If you are new to power exchange, you might not even catch these small details, and that's okay because your relationship may look different from KnyghtMare's and mine.
+But, if you had to pick out the little things we've nurtured that identify us as a power exchange relationship, what might those be?

+While you may see these things as part of a power exchange dynamic, they could also be described as showing courtesy, respect, and love between partners.
+And we like it that way.
 Will your relationship look like this?
 Maybe.
 Maybe not.
-As I said above, we've slowly customized our relationship for over 10 years.
+As I said above, we've slowly customized our relationship over the years.
 It didn't all start out like this from the onset.
-But the point in our relationship is that I serve him and his needs and in return, I get love, affection, pride and a sense of accomplishment.
+But the point in our relationship is that I serve him and his needs, and in return, I get love, affection, pride, and a sense of accomplishment.
 Not to mention we are husband and wife and intense lovers.

-The important thing to note about D/s relationships is that when you are both "on," meaning if this is a bedroom-only relationship it only happens there, or if this is full-time you will likely both be in your role all the time, that these roles do not shift.
-You are submissive, you submit.
-They are Dominant, they are in charge- nowhere does that fluctuate during the agreed upon timeframe.
-Other than this key ingredient, your D/s relationship may look similar or very different to mine.
-As long as you submit and your partner is in charge then a D/s exchange is happening.
+The vital thing to note about D/s relationships is that when you are both "on," these roles do not shift.
+You are submissive; you submit.
+They are Dominant; they are in charge- nowhere does that fluctuate during the agreed-upon timeframe.
+Besides this key ingredient, your D/s relationship may look similar or significantly different from mine.
+As long as you submit and your partner is in charge, then a D/s exchange is happening.

 What Does a D/s Relationship Need to Work?

 A D/s relationship is still a relationship.
-I say it a lot I know, but the basic compatibility that we'd look for in a mainstream partner still apply when looking for someone a bit more Dominant or into BDSM.
-You have to have similar ideas of marriage, family, friendships and lifestyle, such as where you'll be living, how active you'll be and what you enjoy doing that many other people search for in a partner.
-It is highly unlikely that if you don't agree on your dreams of the future that you'll want to be with this person for long.
+I say it a lot, but the basic compatibility we'd look for in a mainstream partner still applies when looking for someone a bit more Dominant or into BDSM.
+You must have similar ideas of faith, marriage, children, family, and friendships.
+Common themes in your desired lifestyle include where you'll be living, if you’re a dog or cat person, how active you'll be in the community, and what you enjoy doing that many other people search for in a partner.
+It is doubtful that if you disagree on your dreams for the future that you'll want to be with this person for long.

 Are you monogamous or poly?
-Well, you should probably agree to that before you get far into a relationship also.
-There can be some huge issues crop up later down the road if the person you are with is monogamous but you are poly and didn't share that information.
-But that's really not all that needs to be discussed to make a relationship that has a variety of openness available.
+You should probably agree to that before you get into a relationship.
+Some huge issues can crop up later down the road if the person you are with is monogamous, but you are poly and didn't share that information.
+But that's only part of what needs to be discussed.
 If you are poly or your partner is, what kind of poly is it?
 What amount of interaction do you want with the other partners?
-And even if your relationship is monogamous, sometimes there can be an open element to allow for exploring kinks that one or the other doesn't share.
-So talk about those scenarios as well to make sure you are on the same page.
+And even if your relationship is monogamous, sometimes there can be an open element to explore kinks that one or the other doesn't share.
+So talk about those scenarios to ensure you are on the same page.

-Then, and this is a big one for D/s relationship compatibility, agree what kind of D/s relationship you are looking for.
-If you are submissive then make sure your partner is a Dominant, for starters.
+Then, and this is a big one for D/s relationship compatibility, agree on what kind of D/s relationship you are looking for.
+If you are submissive, make sure your partner is Dominant, for starters.
 But then, how much submission will your relationship have?
-Are you looking for a bedroom only D/s relationship or a full-time submission?
+Are you looking for a bedroom-only D/s relationship or a full-time submission?
 Something in between?
 What does submission mean to you?
 To them?
 How about Dominance?
-Make sure your definitions align or you could mean one form of submission and your potential partner means another.
+Make sure your definitions align, or you could mean one form of submission, and your potential partner means another.

-If BDSM play is to be a part of the exchange, you will want to make sure that there is close compatibility in what you desire there as well.
-And if not, then a willingness to open the relationship to allow for play outside of it.
-Kink isn't always connected to sex and still more of it is about exploring sensation.
-So feed yours and your potential partner's desire for kink as best you can.
+If BDSM play is to be a part of the exchange, you will want to ensure that there is close compatibility with what you desire there.
+And if not, a willingness to open the relationship to allow for play outside of it.
+Kink isn't always connected to sex, and still, more of it is about exploring sensation.
+So feed your and your potential partner's desire for kink as best as possible.

 Even with all the above working perfectly, it's not a magic bullet.
-You have to work at your relationship to make it work.
-Practice your open communication and talk about issues before they blow up into serious problems.
-Nurture the emotions you feel for them and build the connection whenever you can.
-A relationship that goes stale won't last very long and a power exchange one might need a bit more effort on both parties to keep the flame going.
+You have to work on your relationship to make it work.
+Practice open communication and talk about issues before they become serious problems.
+Nurture the emotions you feel for them and build the connection whenever possible.
+A relationship that goes stale will only last for a while, and a power exchange dynamic might need a bit more effort from both parties to keep the flame going.
 But trust me, it's well worth it.

 That's it for part one of this guide to D/s relationships.
-In the next part, we'll talk about how to negotiate a D/s relationship as well as learning what might be expected of you, taking care of yourself in the relationship and sharing some links to further reading about D/s relationships.
-If you have questions, ask them in the comments or send them to me in an email and I'll try to help you find answers.
+In part 2, we discuss how to negotiate a D/s relationship and learn what might be expected of you, taking care of yourself in the relationship and share some links to further reading about D/s relationships.

-Can't wait until part 2 to find out more about D/s relationships?
-Check out Paradigms of Power: Styles of Master/slave Relationships by Raven Kaldera, a collection of essays from many people showcasing many forms of power exchange relationships that can be an inspiration to you about how to create your own unique relationship.
+Want to find out more about D/s relationships?
+Check out Paradigms of Power: Styles of Master/slave Relationships by Raven Kaldera, a collection of essays from people showcasing many forms of power exchange relationships that can inspire you to create your D/s relationship.